amazeeio/docs/local_docker_development/drupal_site_containers.md

 During [Part I](./shared_containers.md) we just started the shared Docker containers.
 For each Drupal Site we need an own Docker Container:

-1. Check your cloned repository and choose the example yaml file you need, see the table at the bottom to choose
+1. Visit https://github.com/amazeeio/docker or clone https://github.com/amazeeio/docker.git into a folder on your computer
-2. Copy the example file into your Drupal directory
+2. Copy the desired example file into your Drupal directory
 3. Rename the file to `docker-compose.yml`
 4. Edit the file according your needs, change at least the hostname. _Btw: It's perfectly fine to commit this file into your git repo, so others that are also using amazeeio-docker can use it as well._
 5. Run `docker-compose up -d` in the same directory